0035 - Linear Algebra Matrix

 )

 Store a matrix to a RWByteAddressBuffer at a specified offset.
-If any destination address is out of bounds the entire store is a no-op.
+This operation must observe bounds checking behavior described below.

 Validation rules will enforce that: